Alejandra Bravo (politician)

-Alejandra Bravo (born 1971) is a Canadian politician who was elected to represent Ward 9 Davenport on Toronto City Council following the 2022 municipal election.
+Alejandra Bravo (born 1971) is a Canadian politician who was elected to represent Ward 9 Davenport on Toronto City Council in the 2022 municipal election.
+She currently serves as Chair of the City of Toronto's Economic & Community Development Committee.

 Early life and education

 Bravo was born in Chile in 1971.
-She lived in Santiago until 1973, when a coup d’etat forced her family to Canada.
+She lived in Santiago until 1973, when the 1973 Chilean coup d'état forced her family to Canada.

-She earned a Bachelor of Arts in Latin American studies from the University of Toronto, before attending the Ontario Institute for Studies in Education.
+She earned a Bachelor of Arts in Latin American studies from the University of Toronto, before attending the Ontario Institute for Studies in Education to earn a Master of Arts in Adult Education and Community Development.

 Career

 Prior to her election to council, Bravo worked as manager of leadership and learning for the Maytree Foundation, and as director of leadership and training at the Broadbent Institute.

 Political career

 Early campaigns

 Bravo has run in the former Ward 17 Davenport in the 2003 Toronto municipal election, the 2006 Toronto municipal election and the 2014 Toronto municipal election, finishing in second place all three times behind Cesar Palacio.
 She did not run in the 2010 Toronto municipal election, instead endorsing Jonah Schein as a challenger to Palacio.

 She ran as a New Democratic Party candidate in Davenport in the 2021 Canadian federal election, losing to Julie Dzerowicz by a 76-vote margin so narrow that it was verified in a judicial recount.